Mod-two cohomology rings of alternating groups: Component Rings

 Presentations using cup product alone look to be substantially more complicated starting for $\alt_{32}$.
 To see why, we recall Feshbach's techniques for symmetric groups \cite{Fesh02}.
-While he did not utilize a Hopf ring structure, his approach anticipated such.
+While he did not utilize a Hopf semi-ring structure, his approach anticipated such.
 For symmetric groups, a Hopf monomial $m_1 \odot \cdots \odot m_p$ is equal to the cup product of $m_p$ and $m_1 \odot \cdots \odot m_{p-1} \odot 1_n$ plus terms with fewer non-trivial cup monomials (or columns, in the skyline basis).
 Inductively applying this column-reduction process, pure cup monomials transferred with unit classes generate the cohomology of any symmetric group.
 Which cup monomials are decomposible, along with relations, are determined by column reduction as well.
 Here we can find classes on larger symmetric groups which reduce to the single column or relation under the column reduction process, and thus agree in the indecomposibles.
 But classes on larger symmetric groups which are too wide (that is, with more non-trivial cup monomials than can be supported on the symmetric group in question) must restrict to zero.

 This basic column reduction process does not work for alternating groups and in particular for the charged classes because any class less than full width must be neutral, and the product of such must be neutral as well.
 Thus at the moment we only have the naive method alluded to at the beginning of this section for building from our additive basis of Hopf monomials with multiplication rules to produce generators and relations.
+Better understanding ring structure in general remains an interesting open question.

-While finding generators and relations remains a question of interest, Hopf ring presentation has been more fruitful for applications.
+While finding generators and relations remains a question of interest, Hopf semi-ring presentation has been more fruitful for applications.